Netherlands: Several wounded after stabbing in The Hague | DW | 29.11.2019

 The Hudson's Bay department store told the media that all they could confirm is that none of their staff members were involved.

 According to the daily Algemeen Dagblad (AD) newspaper, bystanders reported seeing three people brought away on stretchers.
 The perpetrator was reportedly still being searched for.
-AD wrote that police were searching for a man between 45 and 50 years old in a gray jogging suit.
+AD wrote that police were searching for a man between 45 and 50 years old in a gray tracksuit.

 Later, The Hague police confirmed on Twitter that there were three victims, and called on witnesses to provide any video or photos they may have regarding the incident.
 They asked for patience in confirming more details of the attack, saying that the "complexity" of the situation meant it would take time.